matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 ### Using [Block Explorer](https://github.com/matter-labs/block-explorer)

-A free open source block explorer is available for your hyperchain.
-Block explorer contains three components [Worker](https://github.com/matter-labs/block-explorer/tree/main/packages/worker), [API](https://github.com/matter-labs/block-explorer/tree/main/packages/api), and [App](https://github.com/matter-labs/block-explorer/tree/main/packages/app), which you can run all together locally and connect to your hyperchain.
+A free open source block explorer is available for your ZK Chain.
+Block explorer contains three components [Worker](https://github.com/matter-labs/block-explorer/tree/main/packages/worker), [API](https://github.com/matter-labs/block-explorer/tree/main/packages/api), and [App](https://github.com/matter-labs/block-explorer/tree/main/packages/app), which you can run all together locally and connect to your ZK Chain.

 Make sure you have your [zksync-era](https://github.com/matter-labs/zksync-era) repo set up locally and the `zk server` is running.
 The wizard in this guide allows you to run the server in the end.
 If you chose not to, you’re still able to run it by executing: